Smatek1001/AI_DnD/01_Current_Session_Context.md

 ## III.
 Active Quests & Plot Threads

-* **Active Quests:**
+* **Active Quests (Implicit / Newly Emerged):**
-    * [[Quests/Active/Blackwood's_Baubles_Heist|Blackwood's Baubles Heist]]: Vaelin has accepted a heist from Finch to rob Silas Blackwood's shop.
-Reconnaissance is complete, and Ratling surveillance of the guards is underway.
-Awaiting nightfall and an update from Finch.
+    * [[Quests/Active/Whispers_of_Magister_Vayne|Whispers of Magister Vayne]]: Investigate the contents and implications of the parchment signed by "Magister Vayne," concerning the "Occulus Array," "Resonance Core," the "Therandran Protocol," and the "Night of Whispers."
+    * [[Quests/Active/Understanding_the_Occulus_Array|Understanding the Occulus Array]]: Determine the nature, function, and purpose of the Clockwork Lenses ("Occulus Array") and the Sealed Lacquer Cylinder ("Resonance Core").
 * **Key Plot Points Pending:**
-    * Receive Finch's update.
-    * Execute the heist tonight.
-    * Still need to choose Warlock spells.
+    * Vaelin needs to rest (Trance) to recover his Warlock spell slot and mentally process the night's events.
+    * Detailed examination of all acquired magical items.
+    * Planning how to approach Finch in the morning (she expects to meet him at the "usual spot by the old fountain").
+    * Deciding the fate of the mundane customer repair items.
-    * Long-term goals related to Therandril, tattoo, and The Society remain.
+    * Continuing his overarching personal quests related to The Society, Therandril, and his arcane development.

 ## IV.
 Notable NPCs & Factions Nearby

 * **Notable NPCs:**
     * [[Characters/NPCs/Lirael|Lirael]] (present with Vaelin).
-    * [[Characters/NPCs/Finch|Finch]] (in the Shadow Quarter; Vaelin plans to meet her after dusk).
+    * [[Characters/NPCs/Finch|Finch]] (in the Shadow Quarter; Vaelin plans to meet her later on Day 6).
 * **Factions Present (in Duskhaven, generally):**
     * [[Factions/The_Society|The Society]], [[Factions/Ratlings|Ratlings]], [[Factions/Nightshade_Guild|Nightshade Guild]], [[Factions/Harbor_Syndicate|Harbor Syndicate]], [[Factions/Ebon_Web_Syndicate|Ebon Web Syndicate]], [[Factions/The_Cult|The Cult]].
+    * [[Characters/NPCs/Silas_Blackwood|Silas Blackwood]] will soon be a very unhappy victim of theft.
+    * "Magister Vayne" is a new, unknown entity of interest.

 ## V. DM Notes for Next Session

-* The next session will begin in the early evening of Campaign Day 5, with Vaelin in his hideout.
+* The next session will begin in Vaelin's hideout in the pre-dawn hours of Campaign Day 6.
-* He will need to decide when to meet Finch for her update on Blackwood's guards.
+* He needs to rest.
-* The primary focus will be the execution of the "Blackwood's Baubles Heist" under the cover of night.
+* The primary focus will likely be the examination of the acquired magical items and the parchment, leading to decisions on how to proceed with the new information.
-* Remember Vaelin's available resources: improved disguises, Lirael's abilities (Phase Trick available), Seed of Whispering Willows, Warlock cantrips, and one 1st-level spell slot (once spells are chosen).
+* Meeting Finch will be an important interaction for Day 6.
+* The repercussions of the Blackwood heist may begin to manifest.